robintrayler/collagen_demineralization/manuscript.md

 # Introduction {#sec:introduction}

-Extracting bone collagen for stable isotope analysis is one of the most common methods for inferring ecological information from modern and fossil animals [@clementz2012].
-Removing the mineral component of bone is usually accomplished via reaction with dilute hydrochloric acid (HCl), although there is considerable variation in both the acid concentration and reaction time [@ambrose1990; @pestle2010].
-Furthermore, improvements in measurement techniques and instrument sensitivity mean that the required samples sizes for δ^13^C and δ^13^N analysis have fallen making preparation of smaller samples viable.
+Extracting bone collagen for stable isotope analysis is one of the most common methods for inferring ecological information from modern and fossil animals [@clementz2012; @koch1994].
+Bone is a composite material, made of both mineral and organic components.
+The mineral component is primarily of hydroxylapatite [Ca~5~(PO~4~)~3~OH] with carbonate (CO~3~) substitutions in the phosphate and hydroxyl sites [@elliott2002].
+Dry bone is about 20 - 22wt% collagen which in turn is about 40% carbon and 15% nitrogen by weight[@ambrose1990; @vanklinken1999].
+Since collagen is relatively insoluble [@schwarcz1991] it persists in the fossil record for ~10^5^ years.
+Furthermore since the amino acid composition and elemental contents collagen are well understood and characterized [@ambrose1990; @szpak2011; @tuross1988; @tuross2002] it is reasonably straight forward to identify contaminants in collagen and remove them prior to analysis.

+Isolating bone collagen for stable isotope analysis is usually accomplished via reaction with hydrochloric acid (HCl) to dissolve the mineral component.
+This is sometimes followed by rinsing with sodium hydroxide (NaOH) to remove lipid and humic acid contaminants [@ambrose1990; @pestle2010; @brown1988; @longin1971].
+HCl protonates the carbonate and phosphate groups of the hydroxylapatite structure to form carbonic and phosphoric acid [@hankermeyer2002] which can then be decanted, leaving behind the residual collagen.
+The rate of mineral dissolution strongly depends on the acid concentration, temperature, the particle size [@hankermeyer2002]and change one of these variable will inevitably lead to faster or slower mineral removal.
+Indeed, there is considerable variability in published methods for collagen extraction in reaction times, temperature, acid concentration, particle coarseness [@ambrose1990; @pestle2010].

+In this study we do not attempt to resolve the optimal conditions for collagen extraction *per se*.
+Instead, we focus only on evaluating one variable, the timing of mineral removal, while holding particle size, temperature, and acid concentration constant.
+Our results provide a simple, viable method for extracting collagen from well preserved modern and fossil bone.
+Furthermore, our methods provide a framework for evaluating the the efficacy of other collagen extraction methods

 # Background {#sec:background}